frransier/static-ecommerce-poc/README.md

 3.  **Get the project key set from 1password**

     Search for `static-ecommerce-poc` in 1password.
-Copy the key file and follow the instructions in `site/_.env.README` in the `site` folder
+Copy the key file and follow the instructions in `site/_.env.README`

 4.  **Run site in dev**